auth0/Auth0.Android/V2_MIGRATION_GUIDE.md

 ## OIDC only

-Verson 2 only supports OIDC-compliant applications.
+Verson 2 only supports OIDC-Conformant applications.
 When using this SDK to authenticate users, only the current Auth0 authentication pipeline and endpoints will be used.

-Previously, it was recommended to use OIDC-compliant mode, by calling `setOIDCConformant(true)` on the `Auth0` class.
-This method has been removed, and the SDK now only supports OIDC-compliant applications.
+Previously, it was recommended to use OIDC-Conformant mode, by calling `setOIDCConformant(true)` on the `Auth0` class.
+This method has been removed, and the SDK now only supports OIDC-Conformant applications.

 You can learn more about the OpenID Connect Protocol [here](https://auth0.com/docs/protocols/openid-connect-protocol).